communitiesuk/funding-service-design-notification/README.md

     Note: This service is an internal service so it doesn't have the frontend.

+## Paketo
+Paketo is used to build the docker image which gets deployed to our test and production environments.
+Details available [here](https://github.com/communitiesuk/funding-service-design-workflows/blob/main/readmes/python-repos-paketo.md)

 ## How to post data for notification service.

 Go to relevant service.
 See example